 Go straight for two miles on Robert E. Lee, take a left on Jefferson Davis, make the first right on Claiborne.
 Translation: Go straight for two miles on the general who slaughtered hundreds of Black soldiers who were trying to surrender, take a left on the president of the Confederacy who made the torture of Black bodies the cornerstone of his new nation, make the first right on the man who permitted the heads of rebelling slaves to be put on stakes and spread across the city in order to prevent the others from getting any ideas.

 What name is there for this sort of violence?
 What do you call it when the road you walk on is named for those who imagined you under a noose?
 What do you call it when the roof over your head is named after people who would have wanted the bricks to crush you?

-AMY GOODMAN: Clint Smith, author of the book How the Word Is Passed: A Reckoning with the History of Slavery Across America, speaking on Democracy Now! the day after Juneteenth became a federal holiday.
+AMY GOODMAN: Clint Smith, author of the book <iLHow the Word Is Passed: A Reckoning with the History of Slavery Across America, speaking on Democracy Now! in 2021, the day after Juneteenth became a federal holiday.

 Coming up, we remember the life and legacy of the legendary actor, singer and human rights activist Harry Belafonte, who died in April at the age of 96.